6 Ways to Get Mail When You Are Traveling by RV

 You definitely don’t want to let mail go to your now-rented-out house or get sent back.
 So, at the very least, you can set up your mail to be held at the post office or do a temporary address change for those shorter one-to-three-month getaways.
 Avoid the excessively long lines at the post office and file online for a temporary address change and/or to have your mail held.

 As long as you have a minimal amount of mail coming in and really nice family/friends who are willing to collect and share the mail with you, it’s best to update your mailing address to a family member/friend’s house.
-This is especially true if you’re planning on full-timing in an RV for at least six months to a year.
+This is especially true if you’re planning on traveling in an RV for at least six months to a year.
 Check with your local post office to learn exactly what you need to do to update your address and use this guide from the post office as a resource.

 Note: If you still want to vote in your specific county and need to change your mailing address to a new city and/or state, keep in mind that changing your mailing address may have an effect on your voting.
 Check with your local post office to see if the city you’re changing your mailing address to will affect your voting privileges.